Snowy Owls Workshop

 Jim is offering an amazing workshop where you will have unique and exciting closeup encounters with wild snowy owls.
 The workshop takes place north of Toronto, Canada.
 The owls have been frequenting this area for years, and they allow a close approach by photographers.
-The longest lens you'll need is a 300mm (but if you have a 400mm lens, bring it), and many great pictures can be taken with a 70-200mm!
+The longest lens you'll need is a 400mm, and many great pictures can be taken with a 70-200mm!
 This workshop will teach you how to photograph birds in flight, how to expose for snow, how to use predictive autofocus, and how to choose the most appropriate exposure mode and ISO with fast moving subjects.

 With each photo session, you will have as many as ten fly-bys of a wild owl.
 We usually photograph four or five different owls during the workshop.
 This gives you so many opportunities to take incredible pictures, and you will be in awe of what you will be able to capture.
 Everyone is thrilled with their images.

 The white snowys against a winter background are visually arresting, and with those piercing yellow eyes, your images will definitely have that 'wow' factor.
 This is one of the most beautiful bird shoots ever.
 Each day we will take advantage of the best light for the best photographs.
 This is winter time in Canada, though, so you have to dress appropriately.
 It's very cold and you have to protect your fingers, toes, ears, and face.
 Jim will send out a color eBooklet several months prior to the workshop with detailed information about this.

 This workshop fills quickly, so if you really want to participate and get incredibly beautiful photographs, don't wait to register.